Dan Harrington: Poker career

 Harrington first cashed in the World Series of Poker in 1986.
 The next year, in only his second WSOP cash, Harrington made the final table of the Main Event; he finished in sixth place in the event, which was won by Johnny Chan.
 Harrington's friend and fellow Mayfair Club member, Howard Lederer was also at this final table, finishing fifth.

-Sporting his iconic green Boston Red Sox cap, Dan Harrington is known as a crafty, tight-aggressive player, employing starting hand standards that are stricter than most professionals.
+Sporting his green Boston Red Sox cap, Dan Harrington is known as a crafty, tight-aggressive player, employing starting hand standards.
 When he reached the final table at the 1995 Main Event, he set the runner-up, Howard Goldfarb, to bluff for all his chips in the final hand.
 At the time of his Main event victory, Harrington lived in Downey, California.
 He won $1,000,000 for his victory.

 Also, in 1995, he won a bracelet in the $2,500 No-Limit Hold'em event for $249,000 and the Seven-card stud event at European Poker Open in London.
 He made his first final table at the World Poker Tour (WPT) in 2005, winning $620,730 for his second-place finish to Minh Ly in the Doyle Brunson North American Championship.

 In the early 2000s, he appeared on an obscure show called “Cash Poker”, where he played a session of $100/$200 No Limit Hold’em.

 In 2007, he won the WPT Legends of Poker for a prize of $1,634,865.

 In 2008, Harrington made his first appearance on the NBC show Poker After Dark in the episode titled "Mayfair Club."
 This tournament brought together poker players who had played at the legendary Mayfair Club in New York City.
 The other players in the tournament with Harrington included professional poker players Lederer, Mickey Appleman, Steve Zolotow, Jay Heimowitz, and Mike Shictman, the owner of the Mayfair Club for many years.
 Harrington busted out first, finishing in sixth place.
 The tournament was won by Heimowitz, who defeated Lederer in heads-up play.